fsprojects/FsReveal/docs/content/index.md

 - Press `f` to view in fullscreen
 - Press `s` to see speaker notes.

+### Deployment

+GitHub allows to host your slides.
+In order to deploy your slides make sure you have a `gh-pages` branch.
+If it doesn't exist, then just create and push it.
+After that you can release your software by simply running:

+    $ build ReleaseSlides

 ## Examples

 Check out what others have created.
 Submit a PR if you have something to add to the list.